turbopope/js-island-finder/readme.md

 `npm install` once.

 To analyze a repo: `./analyze /path/to/repo/ [out-dir [tree-ish [subpath...]]]` (the path must be absolute).
 Optionally pass an target output directory (defaults to `out/`).
-Optionally pass a [tree-ish](http://stackoverflow.com/a/18605496) (e.g. a commit-sha1) to specify which revision to analyze (defaults to `HEAD`).
+Optionally pass a [tree-ish](http://stackoverflow.com/a/18605496) (e.g. a commit-sha1) to specify which revision to analyze (defaults to `master`).
 Optionally pass a whitelist of subpaths in the directory that should be analyzed.
 For now, if you want to specify a revision or subpaths, you must specify the previous commits (use the defaults if you are unsure).

 ### Keywords